 - Subject: Enter the subject line for the email.

 - Body: Enter the body text for the email.

-Note that test notifications are sent to the first email recipient, but the real notifications will be sent to the entire recipient list.
+Note that test notifications are sent to the first email recipient, but the actual notifications will be sent to the entire recipient list.

-When there are undeliverable addresses, IT Glue sends an email that lists the email address that the notification could not be delivered to.
+When there are undeliverable addresses, we send an email that says "Warning IT Glue notification failed to send to recipients" and list the email address that the notification could not be delivered to.
 Note that an out of office response could be the cause of an undeliverable address.